MarWaltz/TUD_RL/README.md

 ## Citation

-If you use this code in of your projects or papers, please cite it as follows.
+If you use this code in one of your projects or papers, please cite it as follows.

 ~~~bibtex
 @misc{TUDRL,